dotnet/docs/docs/porting/libraries.md

 You should evaluate the API availability vs Target availability tradeoff you'd like to make and pick the version of `netstandard` that fits your needs the best.
 You may find that the default version picked by the template is best for your needs!

-The basic workflow with `project.json` is as follows:

-TODO - make this make sense for both CLI and VS
+Here's the essentials you need to know about `project.json`:

-1. You need to run `dotnet restore` to generate a `project.lock.json` the first time you create the project.
+1. You need to restore packages to generate a `project.lock.json` the first time you create the project.

+   In Visual Studio, you can right-click the project and select "Restore Packages".

+   If you're using the .NET CLI, you'll need to navigate to the project folder and type:

+   `$ dotnet restore`

-2. Any further changes to the `project.json` will require running a `dotnet restore` to generate a new `project.lock.json` file.
+2. Any further changes to the `project.json` will require restoring packages to generate a new `project.lock.json` file.
 3. The `project.lock.json` file is what the compiler reads when you build your project.

+To learn more about `project.json`, please refer to [the documentation] on it.

 Once you can build your .NET Core project(s) successfully, you can begin porting code over!